StanislawNagorski/AgendaCheckWeb/README.md

 - mind-mapping helps to keep track of classes connections,
 - but good-packages are better!
 - working with debugger,
-- awt & Swing, JavaFX,
+- awt & Swing and finally: JavaFX,

+BIG BREAK: Decision to go Web and my front-end struggle begins :)
+My experience with front, thx to this project:

 - JavaScript basics,
-- JSP servlets
+- JSP servlets,
+- basics of Kanban in project management,